-Helping three Girl Scouts fall in love with red wolves is not something we ever imagined would happen.
+Helping three Girl Scouts fall in love with our American red wolf is not something we ever imagined would happen.
 But here we are at the WNC Nature Center introducing the girls to Karma & Garnet, the two resident red wolves.

 How Our Story Begins…

-Well of course was our answer.
+Well of course we say yes.
 I was a scout once upon a time and worked hard for every badge on my Girl Scout sash.
+But wow, I never knew about a wildlife badge!
+Times have certainly changed for the better!

-The minute the girls walk in the door, they can not take their eyes off the red wolf sculpture.
+The minute the girls walk in the door, they can not take their eyes off the sculpture.
 “Where do the wolves live?
-What do they eat?”
+What do they eat?
+How many pups do they have?”
 The questions come in rapid-fire.

 The Girl Scouts Are Smitten

 By the end of their visit, the girls have decided to dedicate their fall fundraising project to help save our American red wolf.
-So begins our journey of helping Annie, Ellie & Bella on their wildlife conservation journey.
+And so begins our journey of helping Annie, Ellie & Bella on their wildlife conservation journey.

 In Love With Karma & Garnet